DaddyWarbucks/feathers-fletching/docs/hooks.md

 ## withoutQuery

 Remove properties from the `context.params.query` of a method call.
-See the [withoutResult](#withoutResult) docs for more detailed info about how virtuals and prepFunc work in the `without*` hooks.
+See the [withoutResult](#withoutResult) docs for more detailed info about how resolvers and prepFunc work in the `without*` hooks.

 **Context**